The Cursed Medallion: Production

 The Cursed Medallion was originally titled La bambina e il suo diavolo [Emily] (lit.
 'The Little Girl and Her Devil–Emily').
 It had a story written by the husband and wife writing team of Franco Marotta and Laura Toscano along with director Massimo Dallamano.
+It was one of several Italian genre films starring English actor Richard Johnson.

 Shooting for the film started on October 28, 1974.
 The film was shot in Spoleto, Villa Parisi, Palazzo Chigi and London.
 Some sources state that the film was an Italian and British co-production, but the films companies involved who officially produced it were Italian.

 Release

 The Cursed Medallion was released in Italy as Il medaglione insanguinato (Perché?!) on 22 May 1975 where it was distributed by Italian International Film.
 It was released in the United States in March 1976.
 The film has had the English-language titles The Night Child and The Cursed Medallion.

 In 2005 the film was restored and shown as part of the retrospective "Homage to Fulvio Lucisano" at the 62nd Venice International Film Festival.